Meet your CHaSS senator, Naomi Ward

-McKenna believes that getting involved has shaped her college experience, and has made her fall more in love with USU.
-Each of the roles she has previously held has prepared her to be the College of Humanities and Social Sciences Senator.
+Naomi believes getting involved has shaped her college experience and has made her fall more in love with USU.
+Each role she has previously held has prepared her to be the College of Humanities and Social Sciences senator.

 Senator office hours: TSC 327